facebook/docusaurus/website/docs/cli.md

 :::important

 Please note that some functionality (for example, anchor links) will not work in development.
-Don't freak out though, the functionality will work as expected in production.
+The functionality will work as expected in production.

 :::